DegreeFull time - 4 years, part time available for each year of the degree

-Gain the skills and understanding needed to help people during crucial times in their lives.
 You will develop the attributes for professional social work practice in New Zealand as you engage in study integrating practice and community within the classroom.
-This programme is underpinned by a philosophy of bi-culturalism and anti-oppressive practice
+This programme is underpinned by a philosophy of bi-culturalism and anti-oppressive practice.

 Our four year programme will take you from the fundamentals of professionalism, research skills, critical thinking and informed decision making, in your first year through to your second, third and fourth years when you will take these skills to an advanced level.